KooiInc/es-string-fiddler/README.md

 - `$S.uuid4`: a getter, retrieving a [UUIDV4](https://www.sohamkamani.com/uuid-versions-explained/#v4--randomness) string
 - `$S.currentMethods`: a getter, retrieving (an array of) the names of all currently existing instance getters/methods (including the ones you may have created), sorted alphabetically
+- `$S.rawHTML`: create a string without default sanitizing the HTML in it
 - `$S.sanitize`: a setter to enable or disable HTML sanitation for all `$S` instances
 ## Instance methods
 The following description is for the default exported constructor (here exposed as `$S`).